ronlanla/cover-client-js/docs/programmatic-interface.md

 });
 ```

-In Typescript/ES6 modules using async/await, using file buffers for the build jar, base build jar and dependencies jar; and supplying a settings object:
+Typescript/ES6 modules example using async/await, file buffers of the build JAR, base build JAR and dependencies JAR; and supplying a settings object:

 ```ts
 import CoverClient from '@diffblue/cover-client';